honest comparison

 Better to know what you're trading off than discover it after switching.
 Three honest gaps.

-Momence includes on-demand video hosting as a native product, with upload, organisation, and playback inside the studio's branded environment.
-For studios where on-demand video is a meaningful revenue stream (typical for online-yoga teachers and some hybrid studios), Momence's native handling is real value.
+Momence hosts on-demand video itself, with upload, organisation, and playback inside the studio's own branded pages.
+For studios where on-demand video is a meaningful revenue stream (typical for online-yoga teachers and some hybrid studios), having it built in is real value.
 Junocal does not host on-demand video; we recommend Vimeo or YouTube and link from the booking page.
-Caveat: multiple Capterra reviews document Momence on-demand video as non-exportable on cancellation, so the studio that builds a library on Momence is materially locked in once the library is large enough to be valuable.
+Caveat: multiple Capterra reviews document that you can't export your videos out of Momence on cancellation, so a studio that builds a library on Momence is materially locked in once the library is large enough to be valuable.

 • More mature operator UI on edge cases